edemo/PDEngine/README.md

 # For developers

+If you want to use shippable (if you want to issue a pull request, then you must), then you have to have an integration in shippable called 'publicpipeline', containing a key 'sonarkey' with your sonar token as the value, and 'issuetoken' with a github token.
+You don't have to give any special privileges to the github token.

 !!! even the unit tests use hardware random generator (/dev/random). install the haveged package, otherwise tests will take ages!!!